sharetribe/flex-docs/src/docs/operator-guides/hiring-developer-to-build-your-flex-marketplace/index.md

 development.

 At a rate of
-$30 per hour (the hourly rates of Flex partners vary from $15 to
+$30 per hour (the hourly rates of Flex Experts vary from $15 to
 $100), this means building the first version of your marketplace would cost $3,000.
 This is the absolute minimum budget you need to be prepared for.
 However, in this scenario, your concept would need to require only